hayan9104/Fitness-Tracker/README.md

 # Fitness Tracker

-The **Fitness Tracker** is a web application designed to help users monitor and enhance their fitness journey by tracking various health metrics and activities.&#8203;:contentReference[oaicite:2]{index=2}
+The **Fitness Tracker** is a web application designed to help users monitor and enhance their fitness journey by tracking various health metrics and activities.&#8203;:contentReference[oaicite:2]{index=2}(Pg1.html is main page)

 ## Features